Course Outline

 Goal:

-The purpose of this assessment task is to demonstrate your knowledge of positivist criminological theories and apply them to a specific crime problem.
-The goal is to demonstrate your ability to integrate and evaluate these theories to explain the crime and how this explanation might guide specific criminal justice responses.
+The purpose of this assessment task is to demonstrate your knowledge and application of criminological theories covered in module 3, and how these explanations might guide specific criminal justice responses.

 Format: